Water Saving Irrigation: 2026 Guide for West Texas Homes

 An irrigation meter can refer to two things.
 First, it can be a separate utility meter that only measures water used for your landscape.
 This often saves you money because sewer fees are not charged for this water.
 Second, it can refer to a flow sensor installed in your system that provides real time usage data to a smart controller.
 This allows the controller to spot leaks or broken heads and shut the system down automatically.

-Hardware & Water Delivery: The Nuts and Bolts
+Hardware and Water Delivery: The Nuts and Bolts

 The physical components of your system play a huge role in how efficiently water gets from the pipe to your plants.